• Portfolio

 How much of our joy, our style, our very selves, are we still holding back?

-This entry in A Place of Our Own captures The Greenberg family, Nicole, Kris, and their daughter Talia, in a home that feels less like a house and more like a portal: part Halloween Town, part queer haven, part glitter-covered refuge, part animal sanctuary.
-A Dolly Parton Halloween.
-Spooky, sweet, and radically tender.
+This entry in A Place of Our Own documents the Greenberg family, Nicole, Kris, and their daughter Talia, inside a home that feels less like a house and more like a portal.
+Part Halloween town, part queer refuge, the space is playful, tender, and intentional.
+Glitter lives alongside ritual.
+Spookiness coexists with care.
+Love appears not as spectacle, but as atmosphere.

-The Greenbergs don’t fit a mold.
-They’ve built something better, something true to them.
-Their world is fun, chaotic, intentional, and deeply loving.
-In a region where queer families often walk a tightrope between safety and erasure, they stand as a glowing, glittery example of what it means to live freely, fully, and without apology.
-Here, in this home, they are fully seen.
-This work is not just portraiture.
-It’s testimony.
-It’s invitation.
-It’s a reminder that love, when allowed to be weird and wild and wholly expressed, is its own form of protest.
-And celebration.
+The Greenbergs do not fit a mold.
+They have built something better, something true to them.
+Their world is joyful, chaotic, and deeply loving.
+In a region where queer families often walk a careful line between safety and erasure, their home stands as a glowing example of what it means to live freely and without apology.

 Every day is Halloween here.

-It even smells of it.
-Every trinket, every wall hanging, every furry or scaly creature seems to buzz with story and intention.
-The place was light while dark, soft and specific.
+Every trinket, every wall hanging, every furry or scaly creature seems to ring with intention.
+The space feels soft and specific.
 Spooky, yes, but also warm.
-Every corner felt cared for, every choice lovingly made.
-The weirdness wasn’t hidden; it was celebrated.
-This was exactly the kind of home I’d hoped to find when I started this series.
+Nothing is accidental.
+Nothing is hidden.
+The weirdness is not tucked away; it is celebrated openly.
+This is exactly the kind of home I hoped to find when I began this series.

-And of course, the pets are part of the family story, too: Pretzel the snake.
+The pets are part of the family’s story, too.
+Pretzel the snake.
 Gretchen Wieners, the sorta-wiener dog.
-Macaroni, lovingly known as the piss demon, RIP to the chair on the curb..
-Elder cats, Rumors and forever-kitten Misty, the outdoor queens.
-Dolly Parton and Kenny Rogers, the sexually frustrated lizards.
+Macaroni, lovingly referred to as a piss demon and a master of destroying curated vintage furniture.
+Elder cats Rumors and Misty, outdoor queens by tenure alone.
+Dolly Parton and Kenny Rogers, the lizards, perpetually unimpressed and deeply horny.

-Every corner of the house holds layered meaning, blending spiritual grounding with a sense of joy, play, and personal mythology.
-Their home doesn’t just reflect their family’s personality, it is their personality.
+Every corner of the house carries layered meaning.
+Spiritual grounding lives comfortably beside play, joy, and personal mythology.
+Their home does not simply reflect their family’s personality.
+It is their personality.

-Talia leads the charge with endless ideas, and her parents are always game to follow her spark.
-When I asked what she’s into, the answer reveals itself in layers: her Cherry Cola Labubu, cats (always cats), crafting vending machines from cardboard, tiny goodie bags, accessorizing everything, Monster High dolls, Rock Band, Minecraft, fashion shows, scary movies, whatever and whenever.
-She’s wildly creative and hands-on, already dipping into fashion and decor as tools of self-expression.
+Talia leads the charge with endless ideas, and her parents are always willing to follow her spark.
+When I asked what she is into right now, the answer unfolded in layers.
+Cherry Cola Labubu cats, always cats.
+Crafting vending machines out of cardboard.
+Tiny goodie bags.
+Monster High dolls.
+Rock Band.
+Minecraft.
+Fashion shows.
+Scary movies, whenever allowed.
+She is wildly creative and deeply hands-on, already using fashion and décor as tools for self-expression.

-Talia has taught Nicole and Kris as much as they’ve taught her.
-Through her eyes, they’ve rediscovered the beauty of curiosity, invention, and imagination without limits.
-She reminds them to slow down, to play more, and to look at the world with softness.
-Nicole and Kris talked about how she gives them hope, and you feel that.
-It’s real.
+Talia has taught Nicole and Kris as much as they have taught her.
+Through her eyes, they have rediscovered the value of curiosity, invention, and imagination without limits.
+She reminds them to slow down, to play more, and to approach the world with softness.
+When they speak about hope, you feel it immediately.

-Being a queer family in the South means they live with both contrast and courage.
-Since Kris transitioned before he and Nicole met, they’ve always lived openly and intentionally.
-But these days, from the outside, they’re often perceived as a “standard” straight family.
-That comes with safety, sure, but also a strange invisibility.
-The very communities they belong to can sometimes overlook them.
-It’s a quiet trade-off: comfort at the cost of visibility.
+Being a queer family in the South means living with both contrast and courage.
+Since Kris transitioned before he and Nicole met, their life together has always been open and intentional.
+From the outside, they are often read as a “standard” straight family.
+That reading comes with safety, but it also brings a quieter kind of erasure.
+Visibility becomes conditional.
+Belonging can feel partial.

-They’ve both lived in more liberal places, and they carry that perspective into how they move through South Carolina.
-It’s shaped their resilience and their bond.
-It’s why their parenting is rooted in emotional safety, creativity, and joy.
-It’s why their house looks and feels the way it does.
-And it’s why their presence, both in their neighborhood and in this project, matters so much.
+They both come from more liberal places, and they carry that perspective into how they move through South Carolina.
+It shapes their resilience and their bond.
+It is why their parenting is rooted in emotional safety, creativity, and joy.
+It is why their home looks and feels the way it does.
+Their presence, both in their neighborhood and within this project, matters because it resists easy categorization.

 “We’re not the nuclear family.
 Far from it.
 We explore gender.
 We support drag and perform fashion shows regularly.
 Everyone wears makeup in our house.
 And we’ve worked hard to build the unit we have.
 It’s not biological, but it’s exactly how it’s supposed to be.”